electric-eloquence/fepper/README.md

 ###<a id="update"></a>Update
 The easiest way to update Fepper is with Git.
-This generally means forking an Electric Eloquence Fepper repository at your project's onset, and pulling from the main upstream repository when an update becomes available.
+This generally means forking an Electric Eloquence Fepper repository at your project's onset, and pulling from the master branch of the main upstream repository when updates are released.

 All updates must pull from [https://github.com/electric-eloquence/fepper](https://github.com/electric-eloquence/fepper)